origin-energy/java-snapshot-testing/README.md

 |----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|
 | JacksonSnapshotSerializer              | uses [jackson](https://github.com/FasterXML/jackson) to convert a class to a snapshot                                       |
 | DeterministicJacksonSnapshotSerializer | extension of JacksonSnapshotSerializer that also orders Collections for situations where the order changes on multiple runs |

-Serializers are pluggable, so you can write you own by implementing the `SnapshotSerializer` interface.

 Serializers are resolved in the following order.